 Many biological and chemical soil tests estimating net nitrogen mineralization from organic material have been proposed over the years, but none of them has gained widespread adoption, as they are often weakly correlated with nitrogen mineralization rates measured in the field outside the area they were developed for.
 This is mainly due to the fact that soil microbial activity is affected by a number of climatic, soil-specific, and management related factors.
 One common weakness of these methods is that they do not take into account soil temperature.
 Soil temperature is likely an important factor determining nitrogen mineralization rates in California, as crops are planted and grown at different times during the year in regions with a wide range of climatic conditions.

-The overall objective of this project is to determine nitrogen mineralization rates in the field and laboratory, as well as the temperature response of nitrogen mineralization in soils from California under annual crops.
-Field sites will be selected in collaboration with local farm advisors in different regions of the state with widely different soils and climatic conditions.
-The temperature response of nitrogen mineralization will be determined by incubating undisturbed soil cores from each field at different temperatures.
-In addition, soil samples will be taken in each field twice in spring, with the two sampling events being approximately 6-8 weeks apart.
+The overall objective of this project was to determine nitrogen mineralization rates in the field and laboratory, as well as the temperature response of nitrogen mineralization in soils from California under annual crops.
+Field sites were selected in collaboration with local farm advisors in different regions of the state with widely different soils and climatic conditions.
+The temperature response of nitrogen mineralization were determined by incubating undisturbed soil cores from each field at different temperatures.
+In addition, soil samples were taken in each field twice in spring, with the two sampling events approximately 6-8 weeks apart.
 The increase in mineral nitrogen between the two sampling events reflects the net nitrogen mineralization rate.
-Data from the nearest CIMIS station will be used to determine the average soil temperature between sampling events.
-The data from the field sampling and laboratory incubation shall be used to develop an online tool that allows growers and crop advisers estimating field-specific nitrogen mineralization rates during the cropping season based on the observed nitrogen mineralization rate in spring, soil properties and climate data.
+Data from the nearest CIMIS station was used to determine the average soil temperature between sampling events.
+The data from the field sampling and laboratory incubation was used to develop an online tool that allows growers and crop advisers estimating field-specific nitrogen mineralization rates during the cropping season based on the observed nitrogen mineralization rate in spring, soil properties, and climate data.
 The tool has the potential to increase nitrogen use efficiency in crop production, resulting in lower risks of nitrate leaching to the groundwater.